togiberlin/ui-ux-designer-roadmap/README.md

 By repeating actions, e.g. ```heuristics``` move further to the left and become ```habits```.
 > Example: I consciously evaluate the costs and benefits of subscribing to Netflix, Amazon Prime, Apple iTunes Video or Google Play Video.
 Prices are similar.
 However, the Netflix offer includes the highest number of available movies.
 Nice.
 After long evaluation, I make the decision subscribe to Netflix.
 Many friends did it too, and didn't regret it.
 After subscribing to Netflix, I didn't watch any movie for 4 weeks straight.
 I started to feel a bit guilty: "I should use it, otherwise it's wasted money".
 I watched some movies, but didn't feel the urge to come back to Netflix on a regular basis.
 One evening, I started watching Breaking Bad.
 The first episode wasn't that bad.
 3 days later, I decided to watch the second episode.
 After the 4th or 5th episode, things started to get fancy: that boring high-school professor becomes a drug dealer?
 I became attached to this series and started to watch it every evening.
 Now, I'm watching Breaking Bad every evening for 2 weeks straight.
 I simply had to know, how this story ends.

 Video-on-demand providers use series-addiction to their advantage.
 Why?
 Humans are social beings.
 When we hear well narrated stories, we automatically [get attached to the series](https://www.buzzfeed.com/rachelhorner/the-27-stages-of-getting-addicted-to-a-television-show).
-I call this UX pattern the **Empathy** pattern.
+I call this UX pattern the **Fictional Character Empathy** pattern.
 We develop affection and sympathy for fictional characters.
 And because we want to know what will happen to our favorite characters, we have to watch it until the bitter end.
 Netflix is aware of this dark UX pattern and exploits it to the max - they keep feeding consumers with countless episodes, seasons and series.
 Netflix just revealed, that they spent [5 BILLION US$](http://www.cinemablend.com/television/Insane-Amount-Money-Netflix-Spend-Content-2016-112117.html) on creating content.
 That's roughly 80% of their revenues.
 It apparently pays off: as of 2017, Netflix has nearly [100 million](http://money.cnn.com/2017/04/17/technology/netflix-subscribers/index.html) paying subscribers.

 Coming back to our Spectrum of Thinking Interventions graphic: not only can you move from right to left, but also left to right.
 > Example: I want to get a haircut.
 I open Google Maps and start a search.
 There is a barber nearby.
 After a short walk, I want to enter the barber shop.
 I open the door.
 I habitually pull - it doesn't open.
 When this happens, my habit is to reverse my action and push instead.
 Doesn't open, too.
 Now, I intuively check for any signs - is there any open/close shield?
 No. Is there anyone inside?
 No. Weird.
 I open the phone and check the opening hours and alternatives.
 I evaluate the alternatives in terms of prices, location, distance, and reputation.
 After a long, conscious cost-benefit evaluation, I make the decision to enter my car and drive 3 miles to the next barber shop.